cymo-eu/avro-composer/README.md

 ### Tracing

 Open telemetry has been included to verify the performance of the composition.
-By default this is enabled, but with the following configuration, it can be enabled again:
+By default this is disabled, but with the following configuration, it can be enabled again:

 ```
 management: